 Fine Motor Skills: Early Years Development

 All children are gifted with great capabilities, that are often unsuspected.
 By providing them with encouragement and ample opportunity, we can help them to achieve their full potential.

-The body is a marvellous field of exploration for the very young and it will continue to be worthy of interest throughout life.
+The body is a marvelous field of exploration for the very young and it will continue to be worthy of interest throughout life.
 Fine motor skills require calm and concentration, allowing us to refine gestures, learn to draw, gain spatial awareness and learn to write.
 Repetition, the key source of improvement, can be achieved by maintaining a playful dimension.

 Grip and handling correspond to the first level of fine motor skills, the second level is linked to functional use.
 The baby becomes aware of their voluntary movements of the hands and fingers which will, step by step, learn how to trace, turn, assemble, actuate objects and reproduce written forms.